sporto/sporto.github.com/source/_posts/2013-06-24-nested-recursive-directives-in-angular.markdown

 	<member ng-repeat='member in collection' member='member'></member>
 ```

-This is another directive, used to render each member of the collection, in this directive we pass the current member as the `member` attribute.
+This is another directive, used to render each member of the collection (we use the build-in ng-repeat for looping), in this directive we pass the current member as the `member` attribute.

 The directive for __member__ looks like this: